 Immediately prior to graduation, the student must attend an exit interview with a faculty member during a time announced in the senior classes.
 This exit interview is required and provides important feedback to the Department to help improve the BME program.

 3.13 Undergraduate Advising

-To receive specific advising, please visit the Department of Biomedical Engineering undergraduate office, SMBB Suite 3100, Office 3221, or contact any of the following advisors:
+To receive specific advising, please visit the Department of Biomedical Engineering undergraduate office, SMBB Suite 3100, Office 3221, or contact any of the Undergraduate Advisors listed in Section .